[3Play Media] Order Service Redesign

 what did i do?

-I led the redesign vision for the service order form to reduce support tickets and order errors.
+I led the redesign vision for a complex B2B SaaS Video Accessibility & Localization service order form to reduce support tickets and order errors.

 The original service order form for 3Play Media was failing because users couldn’t make confident choices, therefore they couldn't predict the results.
 Each incorrect order created support tickets, manual intervention, and delayed media publishing.
 I led the redesign of a B2B SaaS ordering system used by 10,000+ clients, focusing on reducing decision uncertainty.

-My redesign dropped it from 25% → 5%, reducing Operational Risk by 80%
+My redesign dropped these errors from 25% → 5%, reducing Operational Risk by 80%

 In the final testing, users can complete compliance-sensitive orders independently rather than relying on support tickets (manual intervention).